BBB/ollie-relph-me/src/posts/using-jest.mock-is-the-opposite-of-tdd.md

 This is also true for monkey-patching global objects. (think `fetch`, `window.location`, etc.)

 There is another way!

-Describe your dependencies as `interface`s write "real" implementations alongside fake ones that provide the functionality required by your test.
-Pass these dependencies as defaulted parameters to your code.
+### 1) Describe your dependencies as interfaces

 ```typescript
 type Widget = { id: string };

 type HttpClient = (